 Once a document goes through the scanner, the ScanSnap Quick Menu pops up and asks me where I’d like to store the particular document that I just scanned.
 As you can see, there are a lot of options:

-(like my snazzy computer desktop organizing wallpaper?
-You can grab it here)
+(you can download my snazzy computer desktop organizing wallpaper here)

 3. Saving to Dropbox

 If I choose to save a document to Dropbox, the Scansnap QuickMenu gives me the opportunity to rename the file and choose a specific folder destination to store it within Dropbox.

 One of the keys to finding your documents later on down the road is to use a consistent and descriptive naming convention when renaming your scanned PDF documents.
 That way, if you can’t recall the specific Dropbox folder in which you stored your file, you can use your computer’s search function to locate the document.

 When naming my files, I use a naming convention similar to the naming convention I use for my digital photos.
 I typically include the year and month that the document was scanned (or a date that is relevant for the document, such as the month of the bank reconciliation report in the example below).
 The name will also include a description of the information contained within the document.
 I try to predict how I would search for this particular document in the future, and include those search terms in the document name.

 So that’s the “descriptive” part of the naming convention.
 The “consistent” part essentially means that all of GYSB reconciliation reports should have the same name format across months.
 What we don’t want is this:

 September’s report name: 2017-09 GYSB Bank Reconciliation Report